 It appears the only things of note are cattle grazing on Cow Flat and a few mining claims within a mile to the SW.

 Parking is available where the old Jeep trail leaves FR 329 at 33.97622 -110.92932, which is about 3.5 miles from Young Highway/Board Tree Saddle via FR 203 & FR 329.
 (Just past Ash Creek Spring.)

 The hike begins along an old road, which is still used by the grazing leaseholder.
 Just over a quarter-mile in you will cross Ash Creek, which empties into Cherry Creek just over 2 miles downstream.

-Once across the creek you will climb about 400 feet over the next half-mile, at which time the grade eases and you simply continue another half-mile along the road.
-When you reach the 'Leave Road' waypoint at 33.99180896 -110.9236763 you turn 90° right and follow the route about 0.6 mile up to the saddle.
-At the saddle you make another 90° right turn and work your way the last quarter-mile to the summit.
+Once across the creek, you will climb about 400 feet over the next half-mile, at which time the grade eases and you simply continue another half-mile along the road.
+When you reach the 'Leave Road' waypoint at 33.99180896 -110.9236763 you turn 90° right and follow the route about 0.6 miles up to the saddle.
+At the saddle, you make another 90° right turn and work your way the last quarter-mile to the summit.

 While there are a few great views westward from the summit, they are limited by the trees.
 For the best view east over upper Cherry Creek, if you DON'T want to spend a half-mile round-trip bush-whacking eastward, take a short detour from the saddle to the viewpoint on the return leg.

 There was flowing water out of a pipe at the concrete tank adjacent to the trailhead, which is fed from Ash Creek Spring.
 It appears this is perennial so it's likely a reasonably reliable water source.

 While it was dry in November 2017, there MAY be water flow in Ash Creek in the creek, but it cannot be relied upon.
 Cow Flat Tank was reasonably full when we visited it, but again, it cannot be relied upon.
 Note: Filtering will be required!